MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/semi-annual-channel-overview.md

 The Windows Server release model offers a new option in order to align with similar release and servicing models for [Windows 10](https://docs.microsoft.com/windows/deployment/update/waas-overview) and [Office 365 ProPlus](https://support.office.com/article/Overview-of-the-upcoming-changes-to-Office-365-ProPlus-update-management-78b33779-9356-4cdf-9d2c-08350ef05cca?ui=en-US&rs=en-US&ad=US).
 If you've been working with Windows 10 or Office 365 ProPlus, these improvements might already be familiar to you.

 **There are two primary release channels available to Windows Server customers, the Long-Term Servicing Channel and the Semi-Annual Channel.** You can keep servers on the Long-Term Servicing Channel (LTSC), move them to the Semi-Annual Channel, or have some servers on either track, depending on what works best for your needs.
+Semi-Annual Channel releases aren't "updates" or "service packs" for Windows Server.

+[What's New in Windows Server version 1903](../get-started-19/whats-new-in-windows-server-1903.md) introduces you to the new features and functionality added in the latest Semi-Annual Channel release.

 ## Long-Term Servicing Channel (LTSC)